...

 A hospital-acquired infection is a viral infection or a bacterial infection that a patient or hospital employee contracts in a hospital.
 To count as a hospital-acquired infection, the person will not have already been infected when they arrive at the hospital.
 Instead, the infection is generally contracted 48 hours after admittance.
 It’s also possible for a hospital worker to contract an infection during their shift.
 A hospital-acquired infection is also referred to by its medical name, a nosocomial infection.

 Hospitals have a duty of care towards their staff and patients.
-This means that the hospital administration must ensure that the hospital environment is a safe and hygienic environment for patients, staff and other people that use the site.
+This means that the hospital administration must ensure the hospital environment is a safe and hygienic one for patients, staff, and other individuals who use the site.

 Medical staff such as doctors, nurses and anaesthetists also owe patients a duty of care.
-If a hospital employee or patient is made ill because of negligent actions or inactions on the part of the hospital administration, or a hospital worker, this would be classed as medical negligence (also known as clinical negligence, or medical malpractice).
+If a hospital employee or patient is made ill because of negligent actions or inactions on the part of the hospital administration or a hospital worker, this would be classed as medical negligence (also known as clinical negligence, or medical malpractice).
 As a result, the NHS Trust or private healthcare provider which runs the hospital could be held liable for the person’s illness.
-As a result, they would have the right to make a medical negligence claim for compensation.

 Causes Of Hospital Acquired Infections

-Bacteria are everywhere and many bacterias that cause hospital superbugs can be found on the skin of healthy people.
+Bacteria are everywhere, and many bacteria that cause hospital superbugs can be found on the skin of healthy people.
 In most circumstances bacterias are non-threatening.
 Bacterial infections may often be spread by skin-to-skin contact.
 There are many reasons why infections are more likely to spread in a hospital environment:

 What Infections Could You Get From A Hospital?

-There are various illnesses you could potenitally acquire during a hospital stay.
+There are various illnesses you could potentially acquire during a hospital stay.
 A few examples of common hospital acquired infections include:

-- Methicillin-resistant staphylococcus aureus, or MRSA.
+• Methicillin-resistant Staphylococcus aureus, or MRSA.
 According to the NHS, most people who carry MRSA on their skin do not have any symptoms.
 Hand washing could help prevent the spread of MRSA.
-Additionally, it is possible to screen patients who are attending a scheduled surgery and provide the correct treatment for those who test positive.
+Additionally, it is possible to screen patients attending scheduled surgeries and provide the correct treatment for those who test positive.

 In serious cases, hospital infections may be life-threatening or even result in premature death.
 Vulnerable patients include those with weakened immune systems, those with underlying health conditions and premature babies.
 However, a healthy person can still be vulnerable to hospital infections.
 An example could be if you had a needlestick or syringe injury during your hospital stay.